 What all IT professionals would agree upon is the statement below:

-“We understand that the only constant in the IT profession – is change itself.”
+“The only constant in the IT profession – is change itself.”

 We know that this continuous explosion of new technologies will never stop and that increasingly restrictive time constraints prevent many of us from analyzing, selecting, implementing, and effectively administering them.